Tarunnagpal7/ARTEVUE/README.md

 8. **Sign-Up Page**:
    - Description: The sign-up page allows new users to create accounts and join the platform.
 It features a registration form where users can input their details, including username, email address, password, and any additional required information.
 Validation scripts ensure the accuracy and security of user-provided data, enhancing the registration process.

-DEPLOYEENT :
+**DEPLOYMENT** :
-   XAMPP simplifies the process of developing and testing dynamic web applications locally before deploying them to a live server.
-It bundles together several components necessary for web development, including:
+   *XAMPP simplifies the process of developing and testing dynamic web applications locally before deploying them to a live server.
+It bundles together several components necessary for web development, including:*

 Apache: XAMPP includes the Apache HTTP Server, which serves as the web server software.
 Apache processes HTTP requests from clients (browsers) and delivers web pages and other content.
 MySQL: XAMPP comes pre-installed with MySQL, a popular relational database management system.
 MySQL is used to store and manage the website's data, such as user information, artwork details, and orders.